The response is a JSON Array of objects with the following fields:

 string

-The ID for the organization this message belongs to.
+The ID for the group this message belongs to.

 threadID